 The City's Litter Abatement Crews work hard conducting city right of way cleanups and beautifying the community.
+In September 2018 the City implemented some new contracts with an outside vendor that helped increase the number of right of way miles cleaned.
 The emphasis on litter prevention and abatement requires our entire community - one piece and one person at a time.